haapjari/repository-search-api/README.md

     - Might be an indicator of maturity of the repository.
 - Stars: Higher -> Better
     - Determines the popularity of the repository.
+- Releases: Higher -> Better
+    - Determines the maturity of the repository, more releases might indicate more mature project.
+- Latest Release Date: More Recent -> Better
+    - If there are more than certain threshold amount of time from last release, might be worse.

 Thresholds of these amounts will be calculated, thresholds will be inbeween 0-5, where 2.5 is at middle of the amounts.